beejjorgensen/bgc/src/bgc_part_5600_man_threads.md

 is equivalent to returning a value from the run function.

-Like with returning from the run function, this will also properly clean up all the thread-specific storage associated with this thread.
+Like with returning from the run function, this will also properly clean up all the thread-specific storage associated with this thread---all the destructors for the threads TSS variables will be called.
+If there are any remaining TSS variables with destructors after the first round of destruction^[For example, if a destructor caused more variables to be set.], the remaining destructors will be called.
+This happens repeatedly until there are no more, or the number of rounds of carnage reaches `TSS_DTOR_ITERATIONS`.

 If the main thread calls this, it's as if you called `exit(EXIT_SUCCESS)`.